 The Benefits of Lifestyle Marketing

 The major benefit of lifestyle marketing is that anyone can do it.
+No excuses.
 Plus, it’s a lot of fun.
-You also get to make new friends, go new places and try new things.
+You get to go to new places, meet new people, try different foods and have different experiences.
+Not only can this grow your business, but it will also improve your quality of life.
 That’s a lot better than sitting behind your computer and spending all of your time on Facebook.

 The Drawbacks of Lifestyle Marketing

-Depending on what methods you pick, it could get expensive.
+Depending on what methods you pick, lifestyle marketing could get expensive.
 It also takes a decent amount of time to do this on a grand scale.
 So if you are really pressed for time, or on a tight budget, you will be forced to get creative.